startersclan/docker-sourceservers/README.md

 #### Workdir

-The default working directory for all the images is [`/server`](build/Dockerfile#L70) within which all of a game's dedicated server files reside.
+The default working directory for all the images is [`/server`](build/Dockerfile#L70) within which all of a game's files reside.

 #### Command line